vincentiusadityas/discord-lyrics-bot/README.md

     - `sudo apt install nodejs`
     - `sudo apt install npm`

+4. Update nodejs to at least v14 (needed by discord.jd).
+You can follow the tutorial [here](https://www.digitalocean.com/community/tutorials/how-to-install-node-js-on-ubuntu-20-04)

-4. Clone this repo to the root folder
+5. Clone this repo to the root folder

-5. cd discord-lyrics-bot/ && npm install
+6. cd discord-lyrics-bot/ && npm install

 Development: